nelinazemi/Data-Science-ML/README.md

   - This project focuses on predicting diamond prices considering various factors such as diamond's type of cut, carat, clarity, color, etc.
   - The primarily used methods in this project include Decision Tree and Random Forest Classifier.
   - The trained model was able to predict the price of the diamond with the accuracy of 90%.

+## Contributing

+Contributions are welcome!
+Please read the contribution guidelines before making any changes.

+## License

+This project is licensed under the terms of the MIT license.